hungptit/tools/docs/source2tests.md

 --

-* All binaries are statistical linked and they should work on any MacOS, Linux, and Window Linux Subsystem machine
+* All binaries are statistical linked and they should work on any MacOS, Linux, and Window Linux Subsystem machine.

+* You can find all binaries from this folder **~hdang/bin**

 ---
 # FAQs #